syncfusion-content/maui-docs/MAUI/Cartesian-Charts/StackedColumn.md

 ## Grouping Series

+Each series in a stacked chart with several series may be difficult to compare.
+To solve that problem, grouping is used.
-The grouping of stacked column series can be achieved using the [GroupingLabel]() property, which allows users to assign a label to each stacked column series.
-This label is used to identify the specific group to which the stacked column series belongs and can be used to group together similar series.
+The [GroupingLabel]() property used to group the series, which allows users to assign a label to each stacked column series.
+This label identifies the specific group to which the stacked column series belongs and can be used to group similar series.

 N> If the [GroupingLabel]() is not provided, the stacked column will consider all series as a single group.